ptidejteam/tutorials-ProjectLombok/README.md

-# tutorials-ProjectLombok
+# Custom Annotations in Java with Project Lombok

-Custom Annotations in Java with Project Lombok
+Annotations are a kind of metadata, which developers can use to change the behaviour of the compiler or the runtime beyond what's possible in the programming language itself.
+This presentation shows how to create a custom annotation @Singleton, in Java, using Project Lombok.
+It discusses the limitations of reflection/introspection, the discovery mechanism for annotations, and the need and means for altering compiler behaviour.